flyingmachine/brave-clojure-web/content/do-things.md

 ### Anonymous Functions

 In Clojure, your functions don't have to have names.
 In fact, you'll find yourself using anonymous functions all the time.
+How mysterious!

 There are two ways to create anonymous functions.
 The first is to use the `fn` form: